 - Felt like an abandoned hotel that you’d see in horror movies – that’s how dated it was.

 And that concludes my Pacific Coast Highway road trip guide…

 Phewww that was a lot of information to take in all at once eh!
 Hopefully this will help you in preparing for the best possible Pacific Coast Highway road trip experience ever.
 I’ve captured plenty of video footage during this trip as well that I’ll soon be sharing over at my YouTube channel.
-For now, enjoy my mini drone clip edited on iPhone 8 and see you next week for a brand new series on my Tulum adventures!
+For now, enjoy my mini drone clip edited on iPhone 8 and see you next time for a brand new series on my Tulum adventures!